 The seminary was chartered on March 14, 1908, and functioned on the Waco campus until the summer of 1910.
 Several Texas cities made strong bids for the new institution.
 The seminary accepted the offer made by Fort Worth citizens under the leadership of Mr. and Mrs. J. K. Winston.
 A campus site and enough funds to build the first building were provided.
 The first building was named Fort Worth Hall in honor of its new location.
 In 1925, control of the seminary passed from the Texas convention to the Southern Baptist Convention.

 From the beginning, the major thrust of the seminary has been to provide theological training for "preachers of the Gospel."
 Today its graduates serve in numerous Christian ministries in local churches and the denomination as well as on mission fields around the world.
-From its inception Southwestern Baptist Theological Seminary has sought to link research and academic achievement with expository preaching and a vigorous program of missions and evangelism.
+From its inception Southwestern Baptist Theological Seminary has sought to link biblical, theological research with expository preaching and a vigorous program of missions and evangelism.

 In 1915, two departments were created to complement the School of Theology: the departments of religious education headed by J. M. Price, and gospel music headed by I. E. Reynolds.
 Six years later in 1921, these departments became full-fledged schools.
-The School of Gospel Music became the School of Sacred Music in 1926 and underwent another title change in 1957 when the present School of Church Music name was adopted.
-The School of Religious Education was renamed the School of Educational Ministries in 1997 and received a new name again in 2009 when it became the Jack D. Terry School of Church and Family Ministries.
+The School of Gospel Music became the School of Sacred Music in 1926 and underwent another title change in 1957 when it became the School of Church Music.
+In 2019, the name was modified to the School of Church Music and Worship.
+The School of Religious Education was renamed the School of Educational Ministries in 1997.
+In 2009, the school was renamed for Jack D. Terry Jr., and is now known as the Jack D. Terry School of Educational Ministries.

-The seminary has had eight presidents.
+Nine presidents have served the seminary since its founding.
 B. H. Carroll, the first president, served from the embryonic stages of the school until his death in November 1914.

 J. Howard Williams became president in August 1953 and served until his death in April 1958.